chasemp/fin-cli/README.md

 # See what was accomplished this week
 fins -d 7

-# Review all open tasks
+# Review all open tasks (default: open tasks only)
 fine -s o --dry-run

 # Plan next week